MPCodeWriter21/log21/README.md

 + Colors : The main reason for this package was to log text in the Windows console with the support of ANSI colors.
 + Argument parsing : log21's argument parser can be used like python's argparse but it also colorizes the output.
-+ Logging : A similar logger to logging.Logger but with colorized output and other options such as levelname modifications.
++ Logging : A similar logger to logging.
+Logger but with colorized output and other options such as levelname modifications.
 It can also decolorize the output if you want to log into a file.
 + Pretty printing : Have you ever wanted to colorize the output of the pprint module? log21's pretty printer can do that.